Peginterferon Alfa-2a (Injection)

 Warnings While Using This Medicine

-- You can still give hepatitis B or hepatitis C to other people while you are taking this medicine.
+- You could still give hepatitis B or hepatitis C to other people while you are using this medicine.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: